Monishnd/ccr-examples-Monish/containers/2_ApplicationSpecific/fds/README.md

 ## Pulling the container

-This example shows how to pull a container from Docker Hub and convert it to an Apptainer image file on a compute node (Apptainer is not available on login nodes).
-It follows the same steps shown in the introductory example in [0_Introductory/README.md](https://github.com/ubccr/ccr-examples/tree/main/containers/0_Introductory), which you can use as a guide for pulling the FDS container.
+The FDS software can be pulled from Docker Hub to the CCR's HPC environment using Apptainer.
+This process follows the same steps detailed in the [introductory container example](../../0_Introductory/README.md#pulling-the-container), which you can use as a guide.
+Please refer to CCR's [container documentation](https://docs.ccr.buffalo.edu/en/latest/howto/containerization/) for more information on using Apptainer.

-Log onto a compute node, `cd` into your build directory, and set a temporary directory for cache there.
+Log into a compute node, navigate to your project directory, and set a temporary directory for cache there.

 Once ready, pull the FDS container from Docker Hub: